List of Mega Monster Battle characters: Pirates of the Flames

-The Pirates of Flames (炎の海賊, Honō no Kaizoku) were a wily crew of hostile pirates that sail throughout a galaxy, known as "The Space Nitromethane Sea".
+The Pirates of Flames (炎の海賊, Honō no Kaizoku) were a wily crew of hostile pirates that are based in an astronomical object with mass quantities of Space Nitromethane.
 The pirates sailed throughout the galaxy, boarding the spaceship Avant-Garde (アバンギャルド号, Aban Gyarudo-gō) with their giant warrior bodyguard, Glenfire until he left the crew to join Ultimate Force Zero.
 At first they identify Emerana's convoy as hostiles until Zero defeated Glenfire in a sparring match, gaining their trust.
 The pirate crew eventually joined the battle against Belial Galactic Empire and as well among those contributed their hopes for the creation of Ultimate Aegis.
-Most of the leading members were portrayed by casts of Fireman.